Nightshade (1992 video game)

 Nightshade, entitled Nightshade Part 1: The Claws of Sutekh onscreen, is a 1992 action-adventure game developed by Beam Software and published by Ultra Games for the Nintendo Entertainment System.
 The game was meant to be the first part in a series, but no sequels were ever made; however, it served as the basis for Beam Software's video game adaptation of Shadowrun.

 It was released on the Nintendo Switch for the Nintendo Classics service in December 2020.

 Plot

 The game takes place in a fictional urban city called Metro City.
 As the story unfolds, the city's local superhero named Vortex is outnumbered by gangs and killed.
 With the city's protector murdered, crime grows rapidly.
 Soon enough, the city's crime lords start fighting over control of the city, until a villain named Waldo P. Schmeer (more commonly known as Sutekh) takes control, combining all the gangs into one.
 With the city completely overrun by Sutekh and the other crime lords (Rat King, Goliath, Lord Muck, and Ninja Mistress), it is soon devoured in crime.
 A vigilante named Mark (alias Nightshade) decides to step up and take the law into his own hands, vowing to rid Metro City of crime.

-Outside of the occasional violence, the game is actually somewhat light in tone (even Nightshade himself is constantly being called "Lampshade" or "Nightcart" by everybody) and rife with various popular culture references.
-The ending gives credit to people for the "bad jokes."